-HERE IS THE LATEST NEWS and information for Ohio State students and families for the week of March 3, 2014.
-Just a few additional points of information for this week:
+HERE IS THE LATEST NEWS and information for Ohio State students and families for the week of April 14, 2014.
+Just a few other pieces of information for this week:

 Message from VP for Student Life 'Dr. J'